 Half of the ultra low temperature (ULT) freezers on the CU Boulder campus are at -70 ⁰C (~75 of ~150 freezers).
 In 2010, there were probably only 5 at -70 ⁰C.
 The CU Green Labs Program is very proud of this, and we hope to continue to encourage laboratories to switch their freezers to -70 ⁰C where it makes sense for their samples.
-One item that has encouraged this progress is the fact that we had a number of campus scientists that were already setting their ULT freezers to -70 ⁰C and had been for a very long time, before CU Green Labs even started.
+This progress has been encouraged by the fact that we had a number of campus scientists that were already setting their ULT freezers to -70 ⁰C and had been for a very long time, before CU Green Labs even started.
 Knowing that colleagues had been successful storing samples at that temperature probably helped to convince some labs to change.
 Check out the labs and departments taking conservation actions with their ULT freezers!

-Scientists at CU Boulder and UC Davis have contributed to a database of cold sample storage practices to demonstrate sample types that are being stored at -70 ⁰C.
+Scientists at CU Boulder, UC Davis, and several other campuses have contributed to a database of cold sample storage practices to demonstrate sample types that are being stored at -70 ⁰C.
 Please note that this database is not science-based data on appropriate temperatures for samples, though these temperatures have been successful for various labs for years.
 You can access the CU Boulder and UC Davis cold sample storage practices database at this link.

 Did you know that before any ULT freezers could be manufactured to reach -80 ⁰C, ULT freezers were only able to reach -70 ⁰C?
 To best of our knowledge, the switch from -70 ⁰C to -80 ⁰C was a result of marketing by manufacturers to sell ULT freezers rather than a demonstrated scientific need for -80 ⁰C for samples stored in ULT freezers.